Venkat2811/product-http-load-balancer/README.md

 ## Building Product

--Clone and do 'mvn install' on https://github.com/wso2/carbon-gateway-framework.git as this product is dependent on it.
+-Clone and do `mvn install` on https://github.com/wso2/carbon-gateway-framework.git as this product is dependent on it.

--Then do 'mvn install' on this product.
+-Then do `mvn install` on this product.

--Now Clone and do 'mvn install' on https://github.com/Venkat2811/carbon-gateway-framework.git as it has support for LB.
+-Now Clone and do `mvn install` on https://github.com/Venkat2811/carbon-gateway-framework.git as it has support for LB.

--Again do 'mvn install' on this product.
+-Again do `mvn install` on this product.